 It can take normal, healthy women many months to conceive.
 There are many reasons why you may not get pregnant, even if you've made love at your most fertile time.
 So keep trying.
 If after several months of trying you've had no success, it’s advisable to go to see your doctor to find out more about your next steps.

-In many countries, your doctor will usually expect you to have been trying to get pregnant for a year if you are under 35 yrs old or for 6 months if you are 35-40 years old, before he will consider further investigation.
+In the UK, your doctor will usually expect you to have been trying to get pregnant for a year if you are under 35 yrs old or for 6 months if you are 35-40 years old, before he or she will consider further investigation.
 If you are over 40 years old then you should ask for advice immediately.